-Alternative options were considered and rejected in the Procurement Strategy report.
+Alternative options were considered and rejected in the Procurement Strategy report dated 10 November 2017 CCB reference CCB1288/17-18.

-An assessment was made of the costs of retaining the current contract arrangements for this service.
-The cost of the successful bid included a complete replacement of the telephony solution.
-The longer term benefits of access to resources, utilizing technological change and fit with Council strategy also favour the recommendation.
+An assessment was made of the costs of running this service in-house, as opposed to outsourcing which showed that, for this service, the annual cost of the successful bid was lower.
+The longer term benefits of access to resources, utilizing technological change and fit with Council strategy also favour outsourcing.